mavericzz/german-horse-racing/notebooks/analysis_benter_methods.md

 model’s predictions has the potential to generate profits beyond what would be expected by chance, given the takeout rate.

 However, it’s important to acknowledge the limitations of this analysis.
-There is good chance the model is overfitted.
-Also the model was trained and tested on a specific subset of races (“Ausgleich IV” handicap races on turf), and its performance might not generalize to other types of races or different market conditions.
+The model was trained and tested on a specific subset of races (“Ausgleich IV” handicap races on turf), and its performance might not generalize to other types of races or different market conditions.
 Moreover, the betting market is dynamic and subject to fluctuations, so